kentwedeking/woodbadge/Ticket.md

 ~~1.
 Submit for feedback with Pack leaders and Adults within 4 months.~~ ~~1.
 Rollout Pack Calendar and Den 2 (Webelos 1) calendar within 5 months.~~

-- Does this Goal promote Diversity?
-No
+- Does this Goal promote Diversity?  ~~No~~
-- Does this Goal promote membership growth and retention?
-Yes
+- Does this Goal promote membership growth and retention?  ~~Yes~~
-- Does this Goal show line of sight to the Youth?
-Yes
+- Does this Goal show line of sight to the Youth?  ~~Yes~~

 Ticket Counselor Approval:
 Date:

 ## Ticket Goal #5
-To increase the available opportunities for outdoor winter events for our Pack Youth and Adults.
+~~To increase the available opportunities for outdoor winter events for our Pack Youth and Adults.~~
 ### S (Specific)
-Goal is to hold one (1) Winter Overnight campout (indoors) and one (1) winter outdoor activity for our Pack.
+~~Goal is to hold one (1) Winter Overnight campout (indoors) and one (1) winter outdoor activity for our Pack.~~
 ### M (Measureable)
-Hold one (1) Winter Overnight campout (indoors) and one (1) winter outdoor activity for our Pack.
+~~Hold one (1) Winter Overnight campout (indoors) and one (1) winter outdoor activity for our Pack.~~
 ### A (Attainable)
-Our troop has an established record of renting the Allsop Center for a winter campout.
-Indian Creek Nature Center offers snowshoe rentals and has plentiful trails.
+~~Our troop has an established record of renting the Allsop Center for a winter campout.
+Indian Creek Nature Center offers snowshoe rentals and has plentiful trails.~~
 ### R (Relevant)
-Our Pack does more outdoor activities during the Fall, Spring, and Summer.
-Providing more opportunities in Winter helps foster willingness and enjoyment for those opportunities later in life.
+~~Our Pack does more outdoor activities during the Fall, Spring, and Summer.
+Providing more opportunities in Winter helps foster willingness and enjoyment for those opportunities later in life.~~
 ### T (Timely)
-Proposed Goal Schedule:
+~~Proposed Goal Schedule:~~
-1. Schedule Pack overnight opportunity at Allsop Center for January 2024.
-1. Investigate Winter Activity options at Indian Creek Nature Center and Wikiup Hill within 6 months.
-1. Schedule an outdoor Pack or Den activity for February 2024.
+~~1.
+Schedule Pack overnight opportunity at Allsop Center for January 2024.~~ ~~1.
+Investigate Winter Activity options at Indian Creek Nature Center and Wikiup Hill within 6 months.~~ ~~1.
+Schedule an outdoor Pack or Den activity for February 2024.~~

-- Does this Goal promote Diversity?
-Yes
+- Does this Goal promote Diversity?  ~~Yes~~
-- Does this Goal promote membership growth and retention?
-Yes
+- Does this Goal promote membership growth and retention?  ~~Yes~~
-- Does this Goal show line of sight to the Youth?
-Yes
+- Does this Goal show line of sight to the Youth?  ~~Yes~~

 Ticket Counselor Approval:
 Date: